Home - Taxonomy - Geography - Biodiversity - Literature - Purchase RepFocus Recent updates

 turanica: Central Asian Blunt-nosed Viper, Turan Blunt-nosed Viper, Russian Blunt-nosed Viper

 Remarks: Previously included Montivipera raddei and the population now assigned to razii.
 Venchi & Sindaco (2007) questioned the presence of lebetinus in northern Africa and thereby the taxonomic status of the taxon transmediterranea.
 The only known specimen from Tunisia is without exact locality data.
+Not listed for Algeria by Rouag, Ziane & Sousa (2024).
+It has been suggested that the presence of lebetinus in North Africa is based on introductions from Asia Minor during Antiquity (Rouag, Ziane & Sousa 2024).
 See further remarks under genus.
 Also the validity of euphratica is disputed.
 It has been considered a synonym of the subspecies lebetinus (e.g., Leviton, Anderson, Adler & Minton 1992; Golay & al. 1993) or a valid subspecies (e.g., David & Vogel 2010).
 Reports of lebetinus from Yemen (Scortecci 1929, 1932) are considered unreliable (Gasperetti 1988; Sindaco, Venchi & Grieco 2013).
 Joger (in David & Ineich 1999, p.
 388) suggested that the presence of lebetinus in India (Jammu & Kashmir) may refer to the Pakistani part of this disputed territory.
 As shown by Frétey (2019), the specific epithet lebetinus is a noun in apposition, not an adjective.
 Thus, the correct spelling is lebetinus, although lebetina is seen almost consistently in older publications.

 Extinct in: Israel.